 In Mulan, the Huns have gray skin and yellow eyes.

-The sequel both subverts it with the protagonist Kovu (who has more or less the same color scheme as Scar, and even acquires a scar over his eye about halfway through the movie), and plays it straight with the other outsiders, most notably Zira (who has a vertical stripe on her head).
+Played it straight with the other outsiders, most notably Zira (who has a vertical stripe on her head and an Ear Notch).
 Before the end battle, the outsider lionesses all walk through mud, just so we (and maybe they themselves) can tell them apart from their prideland counterparts in the heat of the battle.
 By the time they realize there's really not all that much of a difference between the two groups, and reunite, they're all clean again, though their distinguishing drawing style remains.

 GoldenEye: Janus take his name from the burns that cover half is face.